tnscorcoran/openshift-operators/README.md

 An Operator is like an extension your engineering team that watches over the Kubernetes environment and uses its current state to make decisions in milliseconds.

+The vision for Operators is to allow Independent Software Vendors (ISVs) to bundle operators with their software - in order to make them as maintainable, updatable and essentially as robust as possible, This vision is fast becoming a reality.

+Where operators will really become powerful is with the future release of the Operator Lifecycle Manager (OLM).
+Using the OLM, cluster administrators will be able to centrally manage and configure ISV provided operators - controlling everything an operator has been configured to do across the whole cluster - from a central location.
+See this [demo of OLM](https://www.youtube.com/watch?v=nGM2s4-Qr74)

 Currently there are 3 Operator implementation options of varying levels of maturity and complexity

 They are